 In this article, we will break down the main differences between courier service and postal service providers, and listing the pros and cons of using these services in the cross-border eCommerce industry.

 Postal service companies are operated by a national governing body.
 These service providers are run by a government entity and are the most affordable option in getting a parcel delivered to your customer.
 Examples of postal services include Pos Indonesia, Pos Malaysia, and SingPost (Singapore).

 Sending parcels through postal service providers via ordinary mail would not have extensive parcel tracking.
 They also tend to reach customers at a slower rate, and you would be given an estimated delivery date rather than a hard deadline for the parcel to arrive at your customer’s address.

 Nevertheless, you could opt to send it as a registered article.
 A registered article differs from normal mail in that the receiver will show proof of delivery and have some tracking abilities.
 In the context of international shipping, the postal service only tracks the parcel within the country until it leaves the country’s borders.
 Some providers also provide an express service to reach your customers faster, but they also do not specify a hard deadline to reach your customer.

 When conducting international shipping with postal services, the origin country’s national postal service would send it off to the destination country’s national postal service.
 Most of the time, expect tracking and customer service to be done by the country’s respective postal services.

-Express courier service providers are private logistics service providers that either specialise in one or a few parts of the supply chain (e.g.: first mile, last mile) or provide end-to-end services at a premium rate.
-Examples of these services include SF express for end-to-end delivery and Roadbull for last mile delivery.
+Private express courier service providers are private logistics service providers that either specialise in one or a few parts of the supply chain (e.g.: first mile, last mile) or provide end-to-end services at a premium rate.
+Examples of these services include SF express for end-to-end delivery and Roadbull for last-mile delivery.